HarryJ12/Wayfair_Hack/README.md

 ## Overview

 Buying furniture online is stressful.
-Shoppers are  asking a multitude of questions, including
+Shoppers are asking a multitude of questions:

 - Will this fit my room?
 - Is this listing real or sketchy?